 There appears to be a lot of commands, but you can achieve the same result by combining all these commands into one and then save it as a script.
 That way you can modify and run the code whenever necessary, instead of starting from the first step, like when using AWS Management Console.
 This can drop a five-minute process down to a couple of seconds.

-If this has spiked your interest and you want to know more about application security, then check out our AWS Architect Course which comes with instructor-led live training and real-life project experience.
-This training will help you understand cybersecurity in depth and help you achieve mastery over the subject.
+If this has spiked your interest and you want to know more about application security, then check out our AWS Training in Dallas which comes with instructor-led live training and real-life project experience.
+This training will help you understand cybersecurity in-depth and help you achieve mastery over the subject.

 Got a question for us?
 Please mention it in the comments section of “AWS CLI” and we will get back to you.